eugenefm/resto-finder/AnswersToTechnicalQuestions.md

 ### 4. How would you improve the API that you just used?

 The images provided by the API are currently broken.
 I included a thumbnail image in my restaurant cards to demonstrate how they would be implemented.
 But ideally I would fix that.
-T

-he API only returns paginated data, and for an application like this where we're doing further filtering on the frontend it would be ideal to access all available records for a specific city.
+The API only returns paginated data, and for an application like this where we're doing further filtering on the frontend it would be ideal to access all available records for a specific city.

 ### 5. Please describe yourself using JSON.